 What’s the difference between an air conditioner and an air handler?

-The air handler is the indoor component of a split-system air conditioner or heat pump.
+The air handler is the indoor component of a central air conditioner or heat pump.
 The outdoor AC condenser unit sends refrigerant to the evaporator coil in the air handler, where heat is removed from the air and the cooled air is blown into the ducts.

 A furnace burns fuel to produce its own heat and uses a blower motor to distribute the air.
 An air handler connects to a heat pump or AC condenser and distributes air that is heated or cooled by the system.
 Some furnaces can function as an air handler when paired with an evaporator coil.